Just a Little Sin

 What the brothers meant for evil, God used for good.
 He saved the Israelites from the famine.
 But there were still lasting effects of the brothers’ choices that came out years later.

-After Joseph died, "Then a new king, who did not know about Joseph, came to power in Egypt.
-'Look,' he said to his people, 'the Israelites have become much too numerous for us.
-Come, we must deal shrewdly with them or they will become even more numerous and, if war breaks out, will join our enemies, fight against us and leave the country.'
-So they put slave masters over them to oppress them with forced labor, and they built Pithom and Rameses as store cities for Pharaoh.
-(Exodus 1:8-11)
+After Joseph died, “Then a new king, to whom Joseph meant nothing, came to power in Egypt.
+‘Look,’ he said to his people, ‘the Israelites have become far too numerous for us.
+Come, we must deal shrewdly with them or they will become even more numerous and, if war breaks out, will join our enemies, fight against us and leave the country.’
+So they put slave masters over them to oppress them with forced labor, and they built Pithom and Rameses as store cities for Pharaoh” (Exodus 1:8-11, NIV).

-So, the entire nation of Israel suffered oppression and slavery.
+So, the entire nation of Israel suffered oppression and slavery for centuries.
 Why?

-Because a few brothers on an ordinary day got a little jealous and allowed anger and envy to slip in.
+Because a few brothers on an ordinary day got a little jealous … and allowed bitterness and anger to slip in.

-And the moment it slipped in, the course of history changed.
+And the moment these emotions slipped in, the course of history changed.

 In a moment.